MT explosive motorboat: Operational history

-After Italy signed an armistice with the Allies, the Italian Social Republic, a fascist puppet state in northern Italy which remained part of the Axis, continued to build and use MTMs.
-During the last days of the war in Europe, on 16 April 1945, one MTM hit and heavily damaged the French destroyer Trombe off Liguria.
+After Italy signed an armistice with the Allies, the Italian Social Republic, a fascist puppet state in northern Italy which remained part of the Axis, continued to build and use MTMs along with MTSM motor torpedo boats, a longer version of the MTM armed with two torpedoes.
+During the last days of the war in Europe, on 16 April 1945, a flotilla composed of one MTSM and six MTMs engaged the French destroyer Trombe off Liguria.
+An MTM hit and heavily damaged the warship, which was eventually declared a constructive total loss.

 Israeli navy

 At least four MTMs survived World War II to be used by Shayetet 13, the naval commandos of the Israeli Navy, during the 1948 Arab-Israeli War.
 Three of them, transported by the former United States Navy patrol yacht INS Ma'oz (K 24), attacked the Egyptian sloop and a BYMS-class minesweeper in the Mediterranean on 22 October 1948, off the Sinai Peninsula.
 The sloop sank in five minutes, while the minesweeper was severely damaged and had to be written off.
 Unlike the Italian procedure, the Israelis allocated a fourth boat to rescue the pilots.
 Another MTM was deployed to the Red Sea, tasked with infiltrating secret agents into Jordan.